ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 	- Name: **Site collection admin permissions**

-	- Description: **This alert notifies Lynne Robbins when a user is added to the site collection administrators on a SharePoint site collection..**
+	- Description: **This alert notifies Lynne Robbins when a user is added to the site collection administrators on a SharePoint site collection.**

 	- Severity: **Medium**